Panasonic GX85 versus Olympus E-M5

 Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the GX85 provides a higher video resolution than the E-M5.
 It can shoot video footage at 4K/30p, while the Olympus is limited to 1080/60i.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the GX85 offers a substantially higher resolution than the one in the E-M5 (2765k vs 1440k dots).
 The adjacent table lists some of the other core features of the Panasonic GX85 and Olympus E-M5 along with similar information for a selection of comparators.
 If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 So how do things add up?
-Is there a clear favorite between the Panasonic GX85 and the Panasonic GX85?
+Is there a clear favorite between the Panasonic GX85 and the Olympus E-M5?
 Below is a summary of the relative strengths of each of the two contestants.